MuseofMoose/SearchSelect/README.md

 ## Feature Road Map

 ### In Progress:
-  * Keyboard Tabbing/Arrow Key Support
+  * Add param for disabling the search-select-input.

 ### On-Deck:
+  * Enhance visual look of searching (bold matched substring in results?)
   * Improve this ReadMe
     * Create fleshed out demo page
     * Convert "demo" page to full documentation gh-pages "site"
-  * Add param for disabling the search-select-input.

 ### The Distant Future, The Year 2000:
-  * Enhance visual look of searching (bold matched substring in results?)
   * More Custom Styling Options
   * A Couple Default Styling Options to Choose From